 Probate is the name of the process which takes place shortly after someone dies.
 In New Jersey, this takes place no sooner than eleven days after the death.
-The process entails validating the will, identification and subsequent appraisal of the property of the decedent, paying outstanding debts and appropriate taxes, and distributing the property according to the will.
+The process entails validating the will, identifying and subsequent appraisal of the decedent’s property, paying outstanding debts and appropriate taxes, and distributing the property according to the will.
 The probate process involves lawyer fees and court fees which are taken from the estate property.

 If the decedent died without a will, probate will follow New Jersey’s laws of intestate succession, which provides a roadmap for how the estate will be distributed to living relatives based on the family’s circumstances.
 For example, if the decedent had children but no spouse, the children would automatically inherit their parent’s property.

 The executor of the will is responsible for managing the assets during the probate process and is tasked with getting valuables appraised and, if necessary, selling property to pay off debts and taxes.
 In New Jersey, if a beneficiary has a developmental disability, the executor must post a bond, except in cases of exemption, according to Ronnie’s Law.
 Sometimes the probate process lasts up to a year, but once the proceedings are completed, the court allows the executor to pay debts and divide the rest among the inheritors named in the will.

 In some cases, the probate process can be completely avoided, such as in very small estates cases.
 The decedent’s spouse can file an appeal if there is a will and the total assets value less than $10,000, and in doing so avoid probate.
 An Affidavit of Surviving Spouse can be filed if there is no will and the estate is worth less than $20,000.
 In cases where there is not a surviving spouse or a will and property is valued at less than $5,000, the next of kin can file an appeal.